Written by Grant Maloy Smith, the data acquisition expert

 This and other aspects of the protocol are how EtherCAT can reduce the 10 ms cycle times of ethernet by several orders of magnitude.
 This yields an effective data rate of 100 Mbps.

-Ethernet and EtherCAT Network Topology Differences
+Ethernet vs. EtherCAT Differences

-The layers higher than the physical and data link layers are different between ethernet and EtherCAT.
+The layers higher than the physical and data link layers are different between Ethernet and EtherCAT.
 Let’s take a look at the differences, and then the resulting advantages of EtherCAT for real-time and DAQ system applications:

 Standard Office Ethernet network